harborretail/chadburn/README.md

 ## Testing

 If you want to run the testing scripts, you'll need to install [python-dbusmock](https://github.com/martinpitt/python-dbusmock) by [Martin Pitt](https://github.com/martinpitt).
-A template for modemmanager along with a modification to the mockobject.py source file can be found under `test/python-dbusmock` (at time of writing, python-dbusmock strips away the XML delcaration and dbus headers from object introspections, which causes [node-dbus](https://github.com/Shouqun/node-dbus) error out, the modified mockobject.py fixes that).
+A template for modemmanager along with a modification to the mockobject.py source file can be found under `test/python-dbusmock` (at time of writing, python-dbusmock strips away the XML delcaration and dbus headers from object introspections, which causes [node-dbus](https://www.npmjs.com/package/dbus#dependencies) to error out, the modified mockobject.py fixes that).

+**python-dbusmock is licensed under [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.html).
+The modification provided in this repository maintains that license.**

 If you clone python-dbusmock into `test/dbusmock-git/python-dbusmock`, then you can simply run the tests by navigating to the root folder of chadburn, and building the testing container with